Headway & span audit

 Who it's for

-Analyze headways, flag frequency gaps, and evaluate service changes — without filtering stop_times in Excel.
+Analyze headways, flag frequency gaps, and evaluate service changes in plain English — every result traceable to the source.

 Get clear answers for board presentations and public meetings.
 Ask a question, cite the data, move on.

-Build data-backed cases for equity, coverage gaps, and underserved communities — no technical skills required.
+Build source-backed cases for equity, coverage gaps, and underserved communities — with outputs staff can review and share.

 Live Demo